0xGodspeed/os-assignments/ass4/README.md

 # Q2 - Car and passengers

 ## Implementation details
-- the loop goes on till all passengers have been served.
+-- the loop goes on infinitely
 #### Globals
 - `capacity`: the number of passengers that can be loaded into the car at a time
 - `total_passengers`: the total number of passengers